metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Watching Moscow Mitch so far...not bad.
 Threw a couple quick curl routes to Deonte Johnson.
 Nothing beyond that.
 Timing routes alone won't get anything done in the passing game.

 Pittsburgh's defense wisely employing a good bit of cover-two to keep the Bengals from hitting on their signature deep passes.

+Just horrendous coaching from Zac Taylor.
+I feel no qualms about labelling him as a white-chip offensive mind.